psych-ds/psychds-docs/docs/rules_and_conventions.md

         - [variableMeasured](./Schema%20Reference/objects/metadata/variableMeasured.md)
     - These required fields must use the schema.org [namespace](./Schema%20Reference/meta/defs/namespace.md), either by including a "@context" field with the value "https://schema.org", or by prepending the namespace directly in the field, as in "https://schema.org/description".
     - The file must have a field called "@type" or "type" with the value "Dataset" or "https://schema.org/Dataset"
     - The "variableMeasured" field must be an array containing all of the column headers found across all the official data files for the dataset, either in the form of strings or as JSON objects with "PropertyValue" as their "@type".
+(It should be noted that some of the variables included in this field may not be "measured" in the literal sense, such as stimuli items, list assignments, trial numbers, etc.)
     - The following is an example of a valid global metadata file:

 ```